 You have the right to request an IEE of your student at public expense if you disagree with the school district's evaluation.
+You have the right to request one IEE per area of assessment, per evaluation cycle.
 If you request an IEE, the school district must provide you with information about where you may obtain an IEE and about the state requirements that apply to IEEs.
+In Massachusetts, all IEEs are required to be conducted by qualified persons who are registered, certified, licensed or otherwise approved and who abide by the rates set by the responsible state agency.
+However, a student's unique circumstances may justify an individual assessment rate that is higher than that normally allowed.

 4.1 WHEN IS AN INDEPENDENT EDUCATIONAL EVALUATION CONDUCTED AT PUBLIC EXPENSE?
+34 CFR §300.502, M.G.L. c.
+71B, § 3 and 603 CMR 28.04(5)